When times get weird, even weird people can become professors.

 The newly graduated Prof. Oliva wrote books to tell us that painting needed to be recovered.

 “After the Lenten period of conceptual art it was necessary to recover the manual skill of painting making.”
 So said Oliva who, in the meantime, in order to gain more authority and the security of a pension, had become a professor.
-In truth, we had never forgotten painting.
+In truth, we, the artists, had never forgotten painting.
 Could we therefore take up and continue on the path started by Matisse and Mondrian?

 The creative critic rediscovers painting.